+- E.1.1

+- Stage 1.

+- Step 1.2.

+- Step 1.3.

+- Step 1.4.

-- Staff with expertise in the different dimensions (anticipation, inclusion, deliberation, reflection, and responsiveness) and the key areas (research integrity, gender perspective, public engagement, and open access) of RRI - Activities, action plans, policies, and strategies that already exist in the organisation with respect to the dimensions and areas of RRI - Commissions or committees related to R&I - > A general Ethics Line for communication with the organisation
+- Staff with expertise in the different dimensions (anticipation, inclusion, deliberation, reflection, and responsiveness) and the key areas (research integrity, gender perspective, public engagement, and open access) of RRI,

+- Activities, action plans, policies, and strategies that already exist in the organisation with respect to the dimensions and areas of RRI,

+- > Commissions or committees related to R&I.

+- > A general Ethics Line for communication with the organisation.

-STAGE 1.3.
+STEP 1.3.
 Goal mapping

-TO DO: Conduct consultations with internal and external stakeholders of your organisation on the aspects of RRI considered to already be covered and discuss which aspects need to be reviewed.
+TO DO: Conduct consultations, collaborations and/or involvements with internal and external stakeholders of your organisation on the aspects of RRI considered to already be covered and discuss which aspects need to be reviewed.